TheArturthur/CoppermindScraper/Cosmere/Cognitive Shadow.md

 ## Trivia
 The mist spirit that Vin sees during [[The Well of Ascension\|The Well of Ascension]] is not a Cognitive Shadow.
 Depending on the scene, it was an actual manifestation of Preservation or Ruin's imitation of that manifestation.
+Szeth, Wax, and Taravangian are not Cognitive Shadows.

 https://coppermind.net/wiki/Cognitive_Shadow